ayrna/orca/doc/orca_tutorial_1.md

 ### Run a pair of train-test files with fitpredict

-ORCA algorithms can be used from your own Matlab code.
+ORCA algorithms can be used from your own Matlab/Octave code.
 All algorithms included in the [Algorithms](../src/Algorithms) have a `fitpredict` method, which can be used for running the algorithms with your data.
 The method receives a structure with the matrix of training data and labels, the equivalent for test data and a structure with the values of the parameters associated to the method.
 With respect to other tools, parameters are a mandatory argument for the method to avoid the use of default values.

 For example, the [KDLOR (Kernel Discriminant Learning for Ordinal Regression)](../src/Algorithms/KDLOR.m) [5]  method has a total of five parameters.
 Two of them (the type of kernel, `kernelType`, and the optimisation routine considered, `optimizationMethod`) are received in the constructor of the corresponding class, and the other three parameters (cost, `C`, kernel parameter, `k`, and value to avoid singularities, `u`) are supposed to have to be fine-tuned for each dataset and partition, so they are received in a structure passed to the `fitpredict` method.